ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/introduction to GAP library.md

         LOG_INF("Bluetooth initialized\n");
     ```
 ### 2. Configuring Advertisement
-The functions described below are central to implementing Bluetooth Low Energy (BLE) advertising in your applications.
+The functions described below are central to implementing BLE advertising in your applications.
 Before diving into their specifics, we strongly recommend you first read our [BLE Advertising and Scanning: What You Need to Know](BLE_background_1.md) document.
 This will give you the essential foundational knowledge of how BLE advertising works, which is crucial for understanding these functions.

 #### **Related Structures**
 - **struct bt_le_adv_param**: specifies what fields (variables) are needed to describe Bluetooth Low Energy (LE) advertising parameters.